nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Companies and roles matching at least one keyword will be returned e.g. `software engineer` will match `mobile engineer` and `software developer`
 * At least one role keyword or one company keyword must be provided in the user input.
 * The prefixes `c/` and `r/` can be omitted or included if no corresponding keywords are meant to be entered
-* If both keywords are entered, only companies with names that match any of the company keywords, containing roles whose names match any of the role keywords are displayed.
-* If no role keywords are entered, companies whose names match any of the given keywords will be displayed with all their roles.
-* If no company keywords are entered, roles whose role names match role keywords, belonging to all companies, are displayed.

 Examples: